Adult and Graduate Open House 2014

 Learn more about peer tutoring options, or download the Peer Tutor Yellow Pages (PDF - Capital login required).

-Free online tutoring is available in accounting, anatomy/physiology, biology, chemistry, math, physics, statistics, and writing.
+Free online tutoring is available in anatomy/physiology, calculus, chemistry, math, and writing.
 Go to www.etutoring.org, click "Login now," select "Ohio eTutoring Collaborative in the left list and "Capital University" in the right list, then enter your Capital username and your seven-digit student ID number preceded by "Cap" as your password (for example, "Cap1234567").
 You can have an eChat with an online tutor, post an eQuestion, or upload a paper to the Online Writing Lab for feedback.
 View the current eTutoring schedule, or see how eTutoring works.

 Peer Academic Advising is a convenient supplement to Capital’s Faculty Academic Advising; our professionally trained staff encourages active learning and helps you identity the tools you need to be a resourceful and successful student.
 Get help with: